akka/alpakka-kafka/docs/src/main/paradox/producer.md

 ## Producing messages

-Sinks and flows accept implementations of `ProducerMessage.Messages` (@scaladoc[API](akka.kafka.ProducerMessage$$Messages)) as input.
+Sinks and flows accept implementations of `ProducerMessage.Envelope` (@scaladoc[API](akka.kafka.ProducerMessage$$Envelope)) as input.
 They contain an extra field to pass through data, the so called `passThrough`.
 Its value is passed through the flow and becomes available in the `ProducerMessage.Results`'s `passThrough()`.
 It can for example hold a `ConsumerMessage.CommittableOffset` or `ConsumerMessage.CommittableOffsetBatch` (from a `Consumer.committableSource`) that can be committed after publishing to Kafka.

 ### Produce a single message to Kafka